square/connect-api-examples/connect-examples/v2/java_payment/README.md

 ## Running locally

 The app can be run on a command line using Maven.
-The application expects two environment variables to be set: `SQUARE_APP_ID` and `SQUARE_ACCESS_TOKEN`.
+The application expects three environment variables to be set: `SQUARE_APP_ID`, `SQUARE_LOCATION_ID` and `SQUARE_ACCESS_TOKEN`.
 Both of these can be copied from the [Developer Dashboard](https://connect.squareup.com/apps).
 Keep in mind that the access token is sensitive and must remain private.